Translate

 Portuguese Airforce 1994 bases visit.

-My request to Col Abrantes had been granted, and I had written permission to visit the four main operating bases of the Força Aérea Portuguesa, covering a straight four-day period.
+My request to Col Abrantes had been granted, and I had been given written permission to visit the four main operating bases of the Força Aérea Portuguesa for a straight four-day period.
 Starting with Sintra, located North of Lisbon, then South to Montijo, heading East across the Alentejo for Beja and finishing at Monte-real up on the northwest coast.

-My weekend arrival in Portugal had been greeted with an ongoing heatwave, the weather already creating devastating wildfires across the Countryside of their neighbour Spain, the control of which the Força Aérea Portuguesa were involved with their C-130H of Esq 501 based at Montijo.
+My weekend arrival in Portugal was greeted by an ongoing heatwave, the weather already creating devastating wildfires across the Countryside of their neighbour, Spain, the control of which the Força Aérea Portuguesa was involved in, with their C-130H of Esq 501 based at Montijo.

 Below are a few images, starting on a brilliant Tuesday morning visit to the airbase at Sintra.